EventStore/EventStore/docs/server/security/protocol-security.md

 # Protocol security

-EventStoreDB supports gRPC and the proprietary TCP protocol for high-throughput real-time communication.
+KurrentDB supports gRPC and the proprietary TCP protocol for high-throughput real-time communication.
 It also has some HTTP endpoints for the management operations like scavenging, creating projections and so on.
-EventStoreDB also uses HTTP for the gossip seed endpoint, both for the cluster gossip, and for clients that connect to the cluster using discovery mode.
+KurrentDB also uses HTTP for the gossip seed endpoint, both for the cluster gossip, and for clients that connect to the cluster using discovery mode.

 All those protocols support encryption with TLS and SSL.
 You can only use one set of certificates for both TLS and HTTPS.

 The protocol security configuration depends a lot on the deployment topology and platform.
-We have created an interactive [configuration tool](https://configurator.eventstore.com), which also has instructions on how to generate and install the certificates and configure EventStoreDB nodes to use them.
+We have created an interactive [configuration tool](https://configurator.eventstore.com), which also has instructions on how to generate and install the certificates and configure KurrentDB nodes to use them.

 ## Certificates configuration